-Welcome to our Reopening & Coronavirus Hub.
-On this page you can find all relevant information for Year 11 students, our current students and our plans to reopen.
+Welcome to our Coronavirus Hub.
+On this page you can find all relevant information for Year 11 students and our current students.

 Current Students - How is this affecting my studies?